 For the purposes of the Statement of Financial Position and the Statement of Cash Flows, cash assets include all cash and cheques receipted but not banked at 30 June as well as deposits at call with financial institutions.
-It also includes investments with short periods to maturity that are readily convertible to cash and that are subject to a low risk of changes in value.
+Cash and cash equivalents also include investments with short periods to maturity that are readily convertible to cash and that are subject to a low risk of changes in value.